TikTok Shop Account Health Rating (AHR): The Complete Seller Guide for 2026

 - Remove or fix any listings that are borderline on policy compliance — health claims, restricted ingredients, IP-sensitive products

-- Set up daily inventory checks to prevent cancellations from stockouts
+- Set realistic handling times based on your actual fulfillment speed, and set up daily inventory checks to prevent stockout cancellations

-- Consider pausing high-risk product categories until after AHR launches and you understand your score
+- Consider pausing high-risk product categories until you've checked your score and understand where you stand

-- If above threshold: maintain your current practices and monitor weekly
+- If you're in green (200+): maintain your practices and keep monitoring

-- If below threshold: prioritize the lowest-scoring category and address it aggressively
+- If you're in orange (51–199): prioritize the lowest-scoring category and address it aggressively before you hit a milestone

 - If listings are suppressed: file for reinstatement with documentation showing the steps you've taken

-- Watch for updated AHR documentation — TikTok Shop will likely refine thresholds and weights in the first few weeks
+- Watch for AHR documentation changes — TikTok refines thresholds and rules over time (that's what the Monday digest tracks)

 Frequently Asked Questions